KarlFarrugiaIcon/OreillyKatas2023/README.md

 ### Figma Prototyping

-After the manual prototyping the next flow was to do a Figma design of the solution with the results being shown hereunder.
+After the manual prototyping, the next flow was to do a Figma design of the solution with the results being shown hereunder.

 ![roadwarrior](Images/UI/flow.gif)